-The Nature Conservancy protected approximately 656 acres in Clay County.
-The Conservancy acquired five separate tracts that are located near the Conservancy’s Margherita Preserve–Audubon Prairie and our Bluestem Prairie Preserve, one of the largest and highest quality northern tallgrass prairies in the United States.
+The Nature Conservancy (TNC) protected approximately 656 acres in Clay County.
+TNC acquired five separate tracts that are located near the Conservancy’s Margherita Preserve–Audubon Prairie and our Bluestem Prairie Preserve, one of the largest and highest quality northern tallgrass prairies in the United States.

 Their protection creates an important corridor for prairie wildlife, such as the greater prairie chicken, and it preserves additional habitat for grassland nesting birds, prairie butterflies, and the endangered western prairie fringed orchid that grows nearby.